tiagoleal/tiagoleal/README.md

 <h2 align="center">Hi 👋, I'm Tiago Silva Leal</h2>

 Full Stack Software Engineer with over 10 years of experience in a wide of Technologies on Software Development web using Framework Laravel, backend and frontend of projects using PHP, Python and Javascript.
-More than three years of experience developing projects using rest apis and microservice structure with language Ruby on Rails, NodeJS, ReactJS and React Native.
+More than six years of experience developing projects using rest API and microservice structures with language Ruby on Rails, NodeJS, ReactS/NextJS, and React Native.

-- 🔭 🔍 In constant learning and searching of new challenges.
+- 🔭 🔍 In constant learning and searching for new challenges.

-- 🌱 I’m currently learning **Elixir**
+- 🌱 I’m currently learning **Elixir** and making a Full Cycle 3.0 course.

 - 📫 How to reach me: *tiago.sleal12@gmail.com*